VaishnaviKilambi/SQL/README.md

 # SQL

-Leet code, Strata Scratch problems from my practise
+Collection of my solutions from Leet code, Strata Scratch problems from my practise

 Using concepts of joins, windowfunctions and Common Table Expressions